chef/automate/components/docs-chef-io/content/automate/package_cleanup.md

 The `chef-automate package-cleanup` command helps maintain your Chef Automate installation by identifying and removing unused Habitat packages.
 Over time, as Chef Automate is upgraded and services are updated, old package versions accumulate on the system, consuming valuable disk space.
 This command provides a safe, automated way to reclaim that space while protecting essential packages and active services.

+This command supports both standalone and high availability (HA) deployments.

 ## Overview

 The package cleanup process works through several stages to ensure system safety: